 - Fellow, American Academy of Matrimonial Lawyers (AAML)

 - Board of Directors and 2015-2016 President, Collaborative Practice Institute of Michigan (CPIM)

 - Member, International Academy of Collaborative Professionals (IACP) and CPIM

 - Member, State Bar of Michigan (Past Member, Representative Assembly)

-- Vice President and Board of Trustees Member, Avalon Housing Inc. (2011- Present)
+- Vice President of Executive Committee and Board of Trustees Member, Avalon Housing Inc. (2011- Present)